odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 ----

 **CODA** is an electronic XML format used to import Belgian bank statements.
-You can download CODA files from your bank and import them directly into Odoo by clicking :guilabel:`Import Statement` from your :guilabel:`Bank` journal on your dashboard.
+You can download CODA files from your bank and import them directly into Odoo by clicking :guilabel:`Import file` from your :guilabel:`Bank` journal on your dashboard.

 .. image:: belgium/coda-import.png
    :alt: Import CODA files

 .. seealso::
-   :ref:`Import bank statements files <transactions/import>`
+   :ref:`Import bank files <transactions/import>`

 .. _belgium/soda: